Dhouti/TSymbiote/README.md

 ## Auth
 In general it is very simplistic and could probably be improved, supporting a config at runtime and supporting more methods for web-ui specifically.

+# Dev
+If you want to hack on the code yourself:
+`make dev` to build the correct web ui and start it in HTTP mode
+`npm run dev` in the `web-ui` directory

+In most cases in on a linux host the adapter can just be run with no flags provided.